 Mistake #1: Listen to our generic sales pitch

-“Let’s schedule a time where I can give you a presentation and demo of our company, products, and services.
-I'm going to tell you everything and anything about our company, products, and services; then you can figure out what you need.”
+"Let's schedule a time when I can give you a presentation and demo of our company, products, and services.
+I will tell you everything about our company, products, and services; then, you can figure out what you need."

 Mistake #2: Watch our generic demo

-The next mistake is giving a demo that is not relevant to the buyer’s need.
-Most buyers want to see a demo of your system.
-The last thing they want to see is a scripted or generic demo.
+Another common mistake is providing a demo that does not align with the buyer's specific needs.
+Buyers are usually eager to see a demonstration of your system, but the last thing they want is a scripted or generic demo.

 What the salesperson is really saying to the buyer: